brendanmurty/site/README.md

 #### Setup

-Navigate to your forked repository on GitHub, then go to `Settings > Secrets`.
+Navigate to your forked repository on GitHub, then go to `Settings > Secrets > Actions`.

-Add new secrets here:
+Then add some new Repository Secrets:

 - SSH Host:
   - Name: `SSH_HOST`